Seabhac-94/share_a_script/README.md

 1. After writing initial code for user, create a simple form for login - username and password are only required.
 2. It was initially found that the login.html page wouldn't render due to a method issue.
 Upon further trouble shooting, the code was found to have 2 major issues - incorrect method was being used for submitting the form, and a 'return redirect('login.html') ' was being used, instead of 'return render_template('login.html')' - this caused an issue as the site was trying to redirect to a page that hadn;t yet been rendered.
 3. The login page is now rendering so a basic login test was done using a username and password used to register - the test failed with a "AttributeError: 'bytes' object has no attribute 'encode' " - further research was done on the Bcrypt module, and it was found that there was 2 .encode(utf-8) inserted where they shouldn't have been.
 The code being used to compare the passwords was of an older version and had since been updated.
 4. The test was repeated and passed.
 Once the user had logged in successfully, they were redirected to index.
-Later this was updated so that the user was redirected to a welcome page.s
+Later this was updated so that the user was redirected to a welcome page.

 ##### Testing Procedure for Responsiveness